coffee2code/linkify-authors/DEVELOPER-DOCS.md

 Optional.
 Text to appear between the second-to-last and last element, if not specified, 'between' value is used.
 Default is an empty string.

 * `$none` _(string)_
 Optional.
-Text to appear when no posts have been found.
+Text to appear when no authors have been found.
 If blank, then the entire function doesn't display anything.
 Default is an empty string.

 ### Examples